pleiszenburg/zugbruecke/README.rst

 zugbruecke is designed as a **drop-in replacement for Python's standard library's ctypes module**. zugbruecke is **built on top of Wine**.
 A stand-alone Windows Python interpreter launched in the background is used to execute the called DLL routines.
-Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in multiprocessing connection capability. zugbruecke has (limited) support for pointers and struct types. zugbruecke comes with extensive logging features allowing to debug problems
+Communication between the Unix-side and the Windows/Wine-side is based on Python's build-in multiprocessing connection capability. zugbruecke has (limited) support for pointers and struct types. zugbruecke comes with extensive logging features allowing to debug problems